gshipley/enterprise_training/EnterpriseManual.md

 ##**Configuring example.com resolution for Linux**

 If you are using Linux, the process for updating your name server is straightforward.
 Simply edit the */etc/resolv.conf* configuration file and add the IP address of your broker node as the first entry.
-For example, add the following at the top of the file, replacing the 10.x.x.x IP address with the correct address of your broker node.
+For example, add the following at the top of the file, replacing the 10.4.59.x IP address with the correct address of your broker node:

 	nameserver 10.4.59.x